-If you cover the symptoms without correcting the cause, the problems often are not healed.
-Symptoms are the way that your body lets you know that something is not working properly and that there needs to be a change .
+If you cover the symptoms without correcting the cause, the problems often are not healed and the problem returns.
 Dr. Orman addresses the cause of the problem.

 If you took your motor vehicle to a mechanic because your temperature warning light went on and your mechanic told you, "I'll fix that," and painted over the warning light, would you feel he was a reliable and trustworthy mechanic?
 No!
 You would want the cause of the problem corrected.
 Your body deserves to receive good treatment as much as your car does. (even better!)

 "Network Care has a direct effect on client self reported wellness which is twice that expected from healthy lifestyle practices (exercise, risk avoidance, optimal food choices.)"

 -Robert H. Banks, Ph.D.
 Department of Anatomy and Neurobiology, University of California, Irvine